HugoBlox/theme-academic-cv/content/en/post/ptb-draw-image/index.md

 ```python
 img = imread('img.png');
 ```
-The image file should be a 3-D array(height x weight x rgb).
+The image file should be a 3-D array(height x width x RGB).

 One time I tried to read a single color PNG file but a 2-D array was returned.
 It turned out to be a gray scale file, which cannot be feed into psychtoolbox `Screen('MakeTexture')` directly.
 I have to use the following code to change the format.
 This behavior of `imread()` only happens in Matlab, not in octave as I've tested it.